You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Terms Offered: All Terms

 In this course, Relay students will develop the basic mindsets, knowledge, and methods required to drive meaningful outcomes for multilingual learners.
-Relay students will articulate their mindsets about language in schools and share their visions for creating culturally and linguistically inclusive classrooms.
+Relay students will articulate their mindsets about language in schools and create an action plan for a culturally and linguistically inclusive classroom.
 Relay students will then examine the world of second language acquisition theory; equipped with the knowledge of the stages of second language acquisition, Relay students will apply this knowledge to lesson-plan design and implementation, utilizing the Universal Design for Learning framework.

 CLD-502: Theory of Second Language Acquisition